 - Upon completion of the classroom segment, the candidate takes a road test operating the vehicle.
 Some think you need to set up some sort of obstacle course as part of the road test.
 I want to make sure my elves can pull or put away pallets and load trucks.
 That’s what I actually test them on.
 Again, document.

 - Demonstrate what to examine and look for during a preshift inspection of a forklift.
-If it is not safe to operate never be afraid to RED TAG it.
+If it is unsafe to operate never be afraid to RED TAG it.

 Santa will be taking a breather during the weekend as the crew concentrates on their upcoming deliveries around the world.
-He greatly appreciates all of everyone’s support and good wishes in getting his workshop back in order.
+He greatly appreciates everyone’s support and good wishes in getting his workshop back in order.
 Hope you all have a great weekend preparing for the holidays.
-Monday: On the Fifth Day.